Cancer and healthy eating on a budget

 Understanding the support available to you could make all the difference when it comes to calculating your food budget.

 Understanding what benefits you're entitled to can be complicated.
-For more information, call the free Macmillan Support Line on 0800 808 0000 to speak to a Macmillan financial guide.
-The line is open 7 days a week, 8am to 8pm.
+For more information, call the free Macmillan Support Line on 0800 808 0000 to speak to a Macmillan money adviser.
+They are available Monday to Friday 8am to 8pm, Saturday to Sunday 9am to 5pm.

 Food shopping tips